 - Then, the ‘New Formatting Rule’ window will show up.
 Here, the ‘Format only cells that contain’ option is selected by default.
 After that, choose the ‘Blanks’ option from the ‘Format only cells with’ drop-down.

 - Click on the Format button.

 - Go to the Fill tab and choose the highlight color and press OK.

 - Finally, all the blank cells are highlighted.

-4. Use a Combination of IF and ISBLANK to Find Blank Cell in Excel
+4. Combining IF and ISBLANK to Find If Cell is Blank in Excel

 Unlike Method 1 and Method 2, now we will use a combination of functions to find empty cells.
 For instance, we will combine the IF and ISBLANK functions to determine the status of a cell.